EPIC448/Rails-with-JavaScript-Jet-Project/note.md

  =>  Flight_rides==>

-     - 	Flight_class – string (economy, first-class) Default     to Economy, [Add as check box for First class else,         default to coach]
+     - 	Flight_Ride class – string (economy, first-class) Default     to Economy, [Add as check box for First class else,         default to coach]
        -And the Views that goes with flight_rides it and it controllers......

   => Need to You Implemnt Nested Resources..(code the flight_rides controller)